-The SfAR-S-16DO module is an innovative device that provides a simple and cost-effective extension of the number of outputs in popular PLCs.
+The SFAR-S-8TO module is an innovative device that provides a simple and cost effective extension of the number of lines of output in many popular PLCs.

-The module has 16 digital outputs.
-All outputs are isolated from the logic using optocouplers.
+The module has 8 triac outputs.
+All of the outputs are isolated from the logic using optocouplers.